 Ice massage therapy is most effective if applied as soon as possible after the injury occurs, usually within 24 to 48 hours.

 - The cold makes the veins in the tissues contract, reducing circulation.
 Removing the cold, the veins are overcompensating, dilating blood rushing into the area.

-- The infusion of blood in the area brings the necessary nutrients to help the injured back muscles, ligaments, and tendons heal.
+- The blood infusion in the area brings the necessary nutrients to help the injured back muscles, ligaments, and tendons heal.

 To read the full article on Ice Massage, please click here.

 PLEASE SHARE THIS ARTICLE BENEFITS OF ICE BATHS

 Andrew was elected Vice President of the Association of Track and Field Statisticians in 2020 after being a member for 7 years.

 He has worked as a PSC Consultant and Research Assistant from 2013-2015, Consultant, and Sprint Coach at Zamboanga Sports Academy from 2015-2017.